 - 1 Tbsp unsalted butter

 - 1 pound fresh zucchini, cut into 3-by-1/2-inch sticks

 - 1 teaspoon dried thyme or 1 Tbsp fresh thyme, chopped

 1 In a large skillet, heat the olive oil and butter on medium heat.
-Add the onion and parsley and cook until soft, but not browned.
+Add the onion and parsley, sprinkle with salt, and cook until soft, but not browned.

-2 Add the zucchini sticks, crumbled bouillon cube, thyme and a pinch of salt and pepper.
+2 Add the zucchini sticks and thyme.
+Sprinkle with a little more salt and some black pepper.
 Gently stir to coat the zucchini.
-Cover and cook until tender, from 10 to 20 minutes, depending on how tender the the raw zucchini is to begin with, and how small you have sliced the pieces.
+Cover and cook until tender, from 10 to 15 minutes, depending on how tender the the raw zucchini is to begin with, and how small you have sliced the pieces.
 Check and stir every few minutes.
 Be careful not to overcook.